 You Can Scuba Dive To Hawaii's Corsair Plane Wreck Site

-In 1948, during a routine mission from Pearl Harbor, a Vought F4U Corsair went down three miles off the coast of the Hawaiian island of Oahu.
-In a forced water landing due to a fuel malfunction, the plane's captain was able to safely sink the plane, before being rescued shortly thereafter.
+In 1948, during a routine mission from Pearl Harbor, a Corsair went down three miles off the coast of the Hawaiian island of Oahu.
+In a forced water landing due to a fuel malfunction, the plane's captain was able to safely sink the plane before being rescued shortly thereafter.

 WWII History Is Preserved In The Many Plane Crash Sites Of The Pacific Islands

-The Pacific Islands were witness to a ton of air combat in World War II.
+The Pacific Islands were witness to a ton of air combat in WWII.
 A great many US and Japanese aircraft went down over these Islands, crashing in the jungles or sinking into the lush lagoons.
 Many of these wrecks are still placed where they went down.

-In 2015, a photographer named Brandy Mueller discovered a mass sunken graveyard containing over 150 missing planes from World War II.
-Found while scuba diving off the coast of Roi-Namur in the Marshall Islands, the aircraft had been pushed into the sea after the Pacific campaign of the war ended in 1945.
+In 2015, a photographer named Brandi Mueller discovered a mass sunken graveyard containing over 150 missing planes from WWII.
+Found while scuba diving off the coast of Roi-Namur in the Marshall Islands, the aircrafts had been pushed into the sea after the Pacific campaign ended in 1945.